31 Best Things to do in Lombardy, Italy: Top places to visit

 Lombardy is the ideal place for all nature lovers.
 Mountain scenery, alpine meadows, Lombard lakes and thousands of kilometres of hiking trails to guide you through this splendour.

-It is one of the most populated and developed areas in Italy.
+It is one of the most populated and developed areas located in northern Italy.
 Thanks to this, cities have more to offer than just beautiful sights.

 In Lombardy, your taste buds will rejoice.
 Don’t look for light cuisine full of basil and tomatoes.